 While this presentation is intended to help with gaining a basic understanding, I highly recommend consulting others' work to provide a foundation of thought.
-Good sources include the various scratchbuilding articles by Bob Hundman in Mainline Modeler (MM), the kitbashing articles by Mark Feddersen in MM and Richard Hendrickson in numerous publications, my material in RMC and the work of many in Prototype Railroad Modeling.
+Good sources include the various scratchbuilding articles by Bob Hundman in Mainline Modeler (MM), the kitbashing articles by Mark Feddersen and John Munson in MM and by Richard Hendrickson in numerous publications, my material in RMC and the work of many in Prototype Railroad Modeling.
 A heavy kitbash can be more instructive than scratchbuilding.